ghpalmer/100-days-of-code/log.md

 **Thoughts:** So I was working through Wes Bos' course on Flexbox and hit a pretty aggressive snag.
 He's using an old version of Gulp that is no longer available and it really put a halt on what I was doing.
 I don't think I need it to keep going since all I'm trying to learn is flexbox.
 That being said, adding Gulp JS to the list of stuff I want to learn more about because it looks extremely useful.

+### Day 27: Aug 18th, 2020

+**Today's Progress**: Flexbox / Grid

+**Thoughts:** Had to stop the code along with Wes Bos due to a lot of the videos being extremely outdated and no longer useable which sucks but it is what it is.

+### Day 28: Aug 19th, 2020

+**Today's Progress**: Grid

+**Thoughts:** Completed CSS Garden and have a solid start on the Grid.
+Gonna work on a getting through a some reading and see if there are any tutorials on it that I can follow as well.